 You can also safely share, archive and publish your research data.
 Your file is assigned a Digital Object Identifier (DOI), a unique permanent link you can use in articles and presentations.

 4TU.ResearchData is a collaboration of the three technical universities in the Netherlands and Wageningen University.
 UvA researchers may use 4TU.ResearchData for long-term archiving of their data.

 Dryad is a digital repository for storing data which accompany scientific publications.
 Dryad arose out of an initiative of a group of journals and scientific organisations in the field of evolutionary Biology and Ecology.
 The charges depend on the journal in which the article is published.

 The Arabidopsis Information Resource (TAIR) was created for the storage of genetic and molecular-biological information of the model higher plant Arabidopsis thaliana (thale cress).
 The UvA pays an annual contribution in support.

 Data repositories such as Ecological Archives (ESA, ecology), GitHub (software), the University of Florida Sparse Matrix Collection (mathematics and physics) and others can be found via registers of data repositories.

 If you have any questions on research data management in Biology, Informatics or Logic, please contact drs.
-G.H.
-(George) Meerburg.
+N.H.
+(Nesru) Koroso.
 He can also give you advice on drawing up a DMP or on selecting a good metadata standard or repository for your research data.
-This service is still being developed, so please take into account a period in which knowledge and expertise must be developed.